Yanran1123/CIS3260/README.md

 ##CIS 3260 Session 009: Introduction to Programming

 **This syllabus provides a general guideline for the conduct of this course.
 However, deviations will be necessary.
-It is students' reponsibility to check the syllabus regularly.**
+It is students' responsibility to check the syllabus regularly.**

 ### 1. Logistics
 + **Location**: Room 100-S, J. Mack Robinson College of Business, [Map](Pic/ClassroomLocation.PNG)